 Bankura Junction railway station is managed by the South Eastern Railways and is on the Adra-Midnapore rail route.
 It is in Bankura city.
-Bhubaneswar Rajdhani Express, Rupashi Bangla Express, Aranyak Express, Puri-New Delhi(Nandan Kanan) Superfast Express, Ernakulam-Patna Express, Howrah-LTT Samarsata Express and Purulia-Howrah Express pass through this station.
-It is the originating and terminating station of Bankura Damodar Railway which will connect to Howrah-Bardhaman Chord section.
-Computerized reservation facility is available.
-Going towards north-west, Adra Junction Railway Station is the nearest main station and moving to south, Midnapore Railway Station is the major station next to Bankura.
+Bhubaneswar Rajdhani Express, Rupashi Bangla Express, Aranyak Express, Puri-New Delhi(Nandan Kanan) Superfast Express, Ernakulam-Patna Express, Howrah-LTT Samarsata Express, and Purulia-Howrah Express pass through this station.
+It is the originating and terminating station of the Bankura Damodar Railway which will connect to the Howrah-Bardhaman Chord section.
+A computerized reservation facility is available.
+Going towards the northwest, Adra Junction Railway Station is the nearest main station, and moving south, Midnapore Railway Station is the major station next to Bankura.

-National Highway 14 (India) running from Morgam (in Murshidabad district) to Kharagpur (in Paschim Medinipur district), State Highway 9 (West Bengal) running from Durgapur (in Paschim Bardhaman district) to Nayagram (in Jhargram district) and State Highway 5 (West Bengal) running from Rupnarayanpur (in Bardhaman district) to Junput (in Purba Medinipur) pass through Bankura.
+National Highway 14 (India) runs from Morgan (in Murshidabad district) to Kharagpur (in Paschim Medinipur district), State Highway 9 (West Bengal) runs from Durgapur (in Paschim Bardhaman district) to Nayagram (in Jhargram district) and State Highway 5 (West Bengal) running from Rupnarayanpur (in Bardhaman district) to Junput (in Purba Medinipur) pass through Bankura.
 NH 14 links Bankura to NH 12 and NH 16.
 Both NH 14 and SH 9 link Bankura to NH 19 (Grand Trunk Road).

-Superficiality Hospital at Gobindanagar,Khatra & Bishnupur, Serveral Nursing Homes and Health Clinics
+Superficiality Hospital at Gobindanagar,Khatra & Bishnupur, Several Nursing Homes and Health Clinics

-There are so many Govt. and Private well facilitated hotels and resorts at Bankura.
+There is so many Govt. and Private well-facilitated hotels and resorts at Bankura.
 You will find premium super deluxe accommodations as well as budget hotels.